hammackj/risu/README.markdown

 # NessusDB

-NessusDB is [Nessus](http://www.nessus.org) parser, that converts the generated reports into a  [ActiveRecord](http://api.rubyonrails.org/classes/ActiveRecord/Base.html) database, this allows for easy report generation and vulnerbility verification.
+NessusDB is [Nessus](http://www.nessus.org) parser, that converts the generated reports into a  [ActiveRecord](http://api.rubyonrails.org/classes/ActiveRecord/Base.html) database, this allows for easy report generation and vulnerability verification.

 Version 1.4.0 is the current release.

 ## Requirements

 ### Ruby
 NessusDB has been tested with ruby-1.8.7-p334, ruby-1.9.1-p431, ruby-1.9.2-p180.
-Please try to use one of these versions if possible
+Please try to use one of these versions if possible.
+I recommend using RVM to setup your ruby environment you can get it [here](https://rvm.beginrescueend.com/).

 ### RubyGems
 NessusDB relies heavily on RubyGems to install other dependencies I highly recommend using it.
 RubyGems is included by default in the Ruby 1.9 branches.